Group Testing: An Information Theory Perspective: Explicit constructions

 \section{Explicit constructions}

-Throughout the monograph, we have focused on randomized test designs, in particular Bernoulli designs and near-constant column weight designs.
+Throughout the monograph, we have focused on randomized test designs, in particularly Bernoulli designs and near-constant column weight designs.
 The sublinear-time algorithms described in Section \ref{sec:sublinear} also use randomization in the design stage.
-The understanding of explicit deterministic constructions, by contrast, is only in its early stages when it comes to the small-error recovery criterion.
+The understanding of explicit deterministic constructions, by contrast, remains relatively limited when it comes to the small-error recovery criterion.
 In this section, we give an overview of some progress in this direction.

-We briefly mention that a few different notions have been introduced regarding what it means for a test design to be `explicit'.
-To facilitate the discussion, we take the most lenient of these notions, only requiring the entire test matrix can be constructed in time at most polynomial in the number of items and tests.
-See \cite{porat} for further discussion.

 For the zero-error recovery criterion, several explicit constructions have been proposed.
-A prominent early example was provided by Kautz and Singleton \cite{kautz}, and achieves zero-error reconstruction in the noiseless setting with $T = O\big(k^2 \frac{\log^2 n}{\log^2 k}\big)$ tests.
+A prominent early construction, to be described below, was provided by Kautz and Singleton \cite{kautz}, and achieves zero-error reconstruction in the noiseless setting with $T = O\big(k^2 \frac{\log^2 n}{\log^2 k}\big)$ tests.
 A related but more recent construction due to Porat and Rothschild \cite{porat} achieves $T = O\big(k^2 \log n\big)$.
 Of course, these results are not sufficient for achieving a positive rate when $k = \Theta(n^{\alpha})$ for some $\alpha \in (0,1)$.
 The interested reader is referred to \cite{porat} for more detailed overview of deterministic constructions in the zero-error setting, and to \cite{cheraghchi2010derandomization} for an overview of alternative approaches based on derandomization.